grannycart/musicforemma/MusicForEmma.md

 lots and lots of recordings and they aren't all amazing.
 (Largely because he likes playing music a lot, so maybe he doesn't always work as hard on the lyrics as he could.)
-But he has written at least a dozen world-class songs---as good as anything ever written.
+But he has written at least a dozen world-class songs --- as good as anything ever written.
 This one, **I See A Darkness**, was so good that Johnny Cash himself did a version of it.

 -----------------------------------------------------------------------